 C. difficile has surpassed MRSA, as the leading cause of death among hospitalized patients.
 CDI is a serious illness resulting from infection of the inner lining of the colon by C. difficile bacteria that produce toxins causing inflammation of the colon, severe diarrhea and, in the most serious cases, death.
-Patients typically develop CDI from the use of broad-spectrum antibiotics that disrupt normal gastrointestinal (gut) flora, thus allowing C. difficile bacteria to flourish and produce toxins.
+Patients typically develop CDI from the use of broadspectrum antibiotics that disrupt normal gastrointestinal (gut) flora, thus allowing C. difficile bacteria to flourish and produce toxins.
 C. difficile is a spore forming bacterium, creating spores excreted in the environment of the patients that can survive for months on dry surfaces in hospital rooms such as beds and doors, and can contaminate other patients by fecal-oral transmission through the hands of healthcare workers.

-We estimate that, if approved, ibezapolstat could capture over 20% of the CDI market in peak year sales based on the incidence rates noted above.
-At a preliminary price estimate of \$3,000 to \$3,500 per full course of treatment, this projects out to estimated peak year sales of approximately \$500 million.
-The peak market penetration of 20% assumes that there will be at least three treatment options available to treat CDI in addition to ibezapolstat even though only two antibiotics are currently recommended for the treatment of CDI and only ridinilazole is in late-stage development and may or may not succeed in Phase 3 clinical trials and/or obtain FDA approval.
-The selling price estimate of \$3,000 to \$3,500 is considered by management to be conservative as it is well below the price point of fidaxomicin, the most-recent approval in treating CDI.
+We estimate that, if approved with clinical data consistent with current data generated to date, ibezapolstat could capture over 40% of the CDI market in peak year sales based on the incidence rates noted above.
+At a preliminary price estimate of \$3,000 to \$3,500 per full course of treatment, this projects out to estimated peak year sales of over \$1 billion per year in the U.S. alone.
+The peak market penetration of 40% assumes that there will be at least two treatment options available to treat CDI in addition to ibezapolstat even though only two antibiotics are currently recommended for the treatment of CDI and oral vancomycin has vulnerabilities with its 20%-40% reinfection rate and poor impact on patients' microbiome.
+The selling price estimate of \$3,000 to \$3,500 is considered by management to be conservative as it is well below the price point of fidaxomicin, the most- recent approval in treating CDI which we believe is between \$4,500 and \$5,000 for a full course of treatment.